-Board Members at Large: Betty Meloy, Sam Oliver, Joanne Pickett, Fred Rauch, Pat Van Buren, and Judi Wutzke
+Board Members at Large: Betty Meloy, Joanne Pickett, Fred Rauch, Pat Van Buren, Sharol Ward, and Judi Wutzke

 Newsletter Editor: Darlene Larson

-Twin Rivers Genealogy Society is a non-profit organization incorporated in the State of Idaho and serves Lewiston, ID, Clarkston, WA, and surrounding areas.
+Twin Rivers Genealogy Society is a non-profit organization incorporated in the State of Idaho and serves Lewiston, Clarkston, and surrounding areas.

 Our Research Holdings

-Our research holdings are in the genealogy section of the Lewiston City Library, 428 Thain Rd, in the Lewiston Orchards.
-(Note: We'll be moving downtown when the new library opens in 2013.)
+Our research holdings are in the genealogy section of the Lewiston City Library, 411 D St., Lewiston, Idaho.

 All materials contained on these pages are furnished for the free use of those engaged in researching their family origins.
 Any commercial use or distribution, without the consent of the host/author of these pages is prohibited.
 All images used on these pages were obtained from sources permitting free distribution, or generated by the author, and are subject to the same restrictions/permissions.
 All persons contributing material for posting on these pages do so in recognition of their free, non-commercial distribution, and further, is responsible to assure that no copyright is violated by their submission.